infinum/eightshift-docs/website/docs/basics/tips-tricks.md

 When you are using one boilerplate for a theme and another for a plugin keep in mind that you will have to do some changes.
 We would recommend leaving the theme as is and making changes to the plugin.
 Here are some of the changes you should make:

 * If using manifest, you should update the `MANIFEST_ITEM` filter name to something else.
-* If using blocks, change the default category all you plugin blocks are stored in.
+* If using blocks, change the default category of all your plugin blocks.
-* If using blocks, update all blocks to a new category in the each block manifest.json file.
+* If using blocks, update all blocks to a new category in each block `manifest.json` file.
-* If using blocks, update the block namespace in the global block manifest.json file.
+* If using blocks, update the block namespace in the global block `manifest.json` file.
-* If using blocks, change the blocks background and foreground color (Not necessary but it would be a good UX).
+* If using blocks, change the blocks' background and foreground color (Not necessary but it would be a good UX).
 * If using blocks, make your own implementation of the Components::render method so you don't need to pass project location on every usage (example below).
 * Update the default project imposter namespace in the `composer.json` file and run `composer install`.
 * Update all files with the new vendor namespace prefix.